 TUC maintains MOU's with several different institutions which are designed to better facilitate entry between students of these institutions and TUC.
-In most cases, MOU's do not grant or reward automatic acceptance.
-MOU's are executed between each institution and specific college/degree program at TUC, with appropriate input and approval from the Office of Admissions, University Compliance, and the Office of the Provost.
+MOU's are executed between each institution and specific college/degree programs at TUC, with appropriate input and approval from the Office of Admissions, University Compliance, and the Office of the Provost.